-Trump-Putin call: What’s holding up a Russia-Ukraine ceasefire?
+Trump-Putin call: Could it lead to a Russia-Ukraine ceasefire?

 What happened during the Russia-Ukraine talks in Istanbul?

-On Friday, Turkiye hosted direct talks between Russia and Ukraine for the first time since the early days of the war in 2022 in Istanbul’s Dolmabahce Palace.
+On Friday, Turkiye hosted direct talks between Russia and Ukraine for the first time since the early days of the war at Istanbul’s Dolmabahce Palace.

-Proposed by Putin, the talks were originally scheduled for May 15 but were deferred by a day.
-In advance of the talks, Zelenskyy had announced that he would personally attend the talks if Putin also joined the meeting.
+Proposed by Putin, the talks were originally scheduled for Thursday but were deferred by a day.
+Before the talks, Zelenskyy had announced that he would personally attend if Putin also joined the meeting.

-However, on May 14, the Kremlin announced that Putin would not attend, and instead announced a negotiating team led by a former culture minister who had also headed previous Russian delegations in unsuccessful talks on the war in Ukraine.
+However, on Wednesday, the Kremlin announced that Putin would not attend and instead announced a negotiating team led by a former culture minister who had also headed previous Russian delegations in unsuccessful talks on the war in Ukraine.

 In response, Zelenskyy, who was in Ankara, where he met Turkish President Recep Tayyip Erdogan, appointed his defence minister to lead the Ukrainian delegation.